codatio/codat-docs/blog/240319-deprecation-ruleId.md

 ### Action required

-Review and update your application logic to remove any dependencies on the `ruleId`.
+Review and update your application logic to remove any dependencies on the `RuleId`.
 This will help prevent any disruptions to your integration with Codat.

+You should use `RuleType` to identify what event a given webhook corresponds with.

 ### Expected impact if no action is taken

-If no action is taken by the deprecation date, your application will continue to recieve events however the `ruleId` will not be populated.
+If no action is taken, after **July 10, 2024**, your application will continue to receive events, but the `RuleId` will not be populated.
 Any application logic using the `ruleId` property will function following your unexpected `ruleId` logic.
-Depending on your implementation this would likely cause your application to stop processing Codat's webhooks.
+Depending on your implementation, this will likely cause your application to stop processing Codat's webhooks.